-In this Learner Spotlight, we’re excited to highlight a standout learner from a recent “Intro to SQL & Data Fundamentals” EnkiCamp, and how her short time training with us helped her land a gig at Amazon.
+In this Learner Spotlight, we’re excited to highlight a standout learner from a recent SQL Fundamentals EnkiCamp, and how her short time training with us helped her land a gig at Amazon.

 Tiffany Agiri is a rising senior at Kennesaw State University (KSU), where she is double majoring in Business Information Systems and Computer Science.
 On top of being a habitual Dean’s List student, she’s the Treasurer of KSU’s Women in Technology organization, and is a member of a half dozen other STEM associations.

-You might be saying ‘it sounds like there’s a lot on Tiffany’s plate,’ and there is, but that’s not all of it!
+You might be saying ‘it sounds like there’s a lot on Tiffany’s plate,’ and there is, but that’s not all!

-Tiffany is also the Founder and President of KSU’s Girls Who Code chapter, which if you’ve somehow not heard of it, is a globally-renowned organization whose core mission is to empower young women to become engineers.
+Tiffany is also the Founder and President of KSU’s Girls Who Code chapter, which is a globally-renowned organization whose core mission is to empower young women to become engineers.

 GWC has 3,200+ chapters worldwide, has served over 300,000 students, and has a global network of 500 million people (more info + how to get involved).